 If you’re subsidizing your child’s living expenses, he or she can skip purchasing those “must-have” luxuries.

 Also make sure he or she understands to use credit wisely.
 Encourage them to pay off any current debt and not take on new debt.
 This means not opening a credit card (no matter how much money you can “save” by doing so!) at a favorite retail store.

 You are determined to not let anything stop you from enjoying your empty nest once again.
 However, unforeseen events can happen at any time.

 It’s a good idea to review your will and any directives and beneficiary information to ensure everything is up to date, in case anything should happen to you while your child needs to live under your roof.

-This new living situation won’t last forever — so take advantage of and enjoy your family time together.
-You’ll be glad you did.
+And remember that this new living situation won’t last forever — so take advantage of and enjoy your family time together.